Deep Blue (chess computer)

-Deep Blue was a chess-playing expert system run on a unique purpose-built IBM supercomputer.
+Deep Blue was a customized IBM RS/6000 SP supercomputer for chess-playing designed by computer scientist Feng-hsiung Hsu.
 It was the first computer to win a game, and the first to win a match, against a reigning world champion under regular time controls.
 Development began in 1985 at Carnegie Mellon University under the name ChipTest.
 It then moved to IBM, where it was first renamed Deep Thought, then again in 1989 to Deep Blue.
-It first played world champion Garry Kasparov in a six-game match in 1996, where it lost four games to two.
-It was upgraded in 1997 and in a six-game re-match, it defeated Kasparov by winning three games and drawing one.
+It first played world champion Garry Kasparov in a six-game match in 1996, where it won one, drew two, and lost three games.
+It was upgraded in 1997, and in a six-game re-match it defeated Kasparov by winning two games and drawing three.
 Deep Blue's victory is considered a milestone in the history of artificial intelligence and has been the subject of several books and films.

 History

 While a doctoral student at Carnegie Mellon University, Feng-hsiung Hsu began development of a chess-playing supercomputer under the name ChipTest.
 The machine won the North American Computer Chess Championship in 1987 and Hsu and his team followed up with a successor, Deep Thought, in 1988.
 After receiving his doctorate in 1989, Hsu and Murray Campbell joined IBM Research to continue their project to build a machine that could defeat a world chess champion.
 Their colleague Thomas Anantharaman briefly joined them at IBM before leaving for the finance industry and being replaced by programmer Arthur Joseph Hoane.
 Jerry Brody, a long-time employee of IBM Research, subsequently joined the team in 1990.

-After Deep Thought's two-game 1989 loss to Kasparov, IBM held a contest to rename the chess machine: the winning name was "Deep Blue", submitted by Peter Fitzhugh Brown, was a play on IBM's nickname, "Big Blue."
-After a scaled-down version of Deep Blue played Grandmaster Joel Benjamin, Hsu and Campbell decided that Benjamin was the expert they were looking for to help develop Deep Blue's opening book, so hired him to assist with the preparations for Deep Blue's matches against Garry Kasparov.
+After Deep Thought's two-game 1989 loss to Kasparov, IBM held a contest to rename the chess machine: the winning name was "Deep Blue", submitted by Peter Fitzhugh Brown, which was a play on IBM's nickname, "Big Blue".
+After a scaled-down version of Deep Blue played Grandmaster Joel Benjamin, Hsu and Campbell decided that Benjamin was the expert they were looking for to help develop Deep Blue's opening book, so they hired him to assist with the preparations for Deep Blue's matches against Garry Kasparov.
 In 1995, a Deep Blue prototype played in the eighth World Computer Chess Championship, playing Wchess to a draw before ultimately losing to Fritz in round five, despite playing as White.

-In 1997, the Chicago Tribune mistakenly reported that Deep Blue had been sold to United Airlines, a confusion based upon its physical resemblance to IBM's mainstream RS6000/SP2 systems.

 Today, one of the two racks that made up Deep Blue is held by the National Museum of American History, having previously been displayed in an exhibit about the Information Age, while the other rack was acquired by the Computer History Museum in 1997, and is displayed in the Revolution exhibit's "Artificial Intelligence and Robotics" gallery.
 Several books were written about Deep Blue, among them Behind Deep Blue: Building the Computer that Defeated the World Chess Champion by Deep Blue developer Feng-hsiung Hsu.